Most–Híd: History

-The party was established on 30 June 2009 by Béla Bugár, Gábor Gál, László A. Nagy, Tibor Bastrnák and Zsolt Simon, who had previously left the Party of the Hungarian Coalition (SMK-MKP).
+The party was established on 30 June 2009 by Béla Bugár, Gábor Gál, László A. Nagy (former leader of the MPP/MOS), Tibor Bastrnák and Zsolt Simon, who had previously left the Party of the Hungarian Coalition (SMK-MKP).
 Béla Bugár, who had also been the president of his former party for 10 years, was elected its president.
 It was established as an inter-ethnic Hungarian-Slovak alternative to the Party of the Hungarian Coalition.
 This commitment was cemented by electing Rudolf Chmel, an ethnic Slovak, as one of the party's vice presidents representing.

 The party sought to represent the interests of the ethnic Hungarians while working together with the Slovaks.
 According to Peter Huncik about 60 to 65 percent members were Hungarians, while 35 to 40 were Slovaks.
 This programme and political ideology manifested itself in the party first taking part in the centre-right Radičová-government between 2010 and 2012, and also cooperating with the centre-left Fico government in minority issues in the next electoral cycle.

 Polls from mid-September 2009 gave Most–Híd between 3 and 5.6 percent of the vote.
 An opinion poll by Focus in May 2010 gave Most–Híd 5.6% of the vote.
 In the 2010 election, the party received 8.12% of the popular vote, and thus won fourteen seats in the National Council.
 This, however, included four seats for Civic Conservative Party politicians running within the party's list of candidates.
 At the same time, Most–Híd's main rival, SMK-MKP, fell short of the 5% threshold and thus did not gain any seats.